When you see a neighborhood for the first time, the most important thing

 Did you know that the Orchard Hills / Devonshire Forest neighborhood has more

-Irish and Greek ancestry people living in it than nearly
+Irish and Polish ancestry people living in it than nearly

-this neighborhood's residents have Irish ancestry and 2.1% have Greek ancestry.
+this neighborhood's residents have Irish ancestry and 12.1% have Polish ancestry.

 speak Greek at home.
 While this may seem like a small percentage, it is higher

-Orchard Hills / Devonshire Forest neighborhood is that, according to NeighborhoodScout's
+More residents of the Orchard Hills / Devonshire Forest neighborhood live here

 Notable & Unique: Real Estate